Managing Vendor Contracts to Reduce Risk Exposure

 A signed contract is not the finish line.
 Vendor risk changes over time, so the relationship has to be monitored after the deal is in place.
 Regular review helps you catch problems before they spread across operations.

-That monitoring should cover both performance and compliance with the contract.
-If service levels start slipping, the issue needs to be documented early.
-If payments, deliverables, or communication patterns begin to drift, those warning signs should not be ignored.
+Monitor both performance and compliance with the contract.
+If service levels start slipping, document the issue early.
+If payments, deliverables, or communication patterns begin to drift, do not ignore those warning signs.
 Vendor management software can help track the moving parts, but the real value comes from consistent oversight.
 Data only helps if someone uses it to make decisions.

 Open communication matters too.
 Regular check-ins give both sides a chance to surface problems before they become disputes.
 A vendor that knows expectations are being watched is more likely to stay aligned.
 A business that keeps the conversation active is more likely to spot whether a minor issue is turning into a pattern.
 If the relationship does go off track, the escalation process in the contract should guide the response instead of forcing the team to improvise.